John Toone

 John Toone (2 July 1872 – 1 September 1927) was an English cricketer.
 He played in one first-class match for Jamaica in 1895.

 Jamaica played their first first-class match in late March 1895 against R. S. Lucas' English team, losing by an innings.
-A second match, 12-a-side like the first, was played a few days later, Toone coming into the team as an opening bowler.
+A second match, 12-a-side like the first, was played a few days later, with Toone coming into the team as an opening bowler.
 He took 7 for 29 and 6 for 51, bowling unchanged through each innings, and Jamaica won by eight wickets.